 Gabapentin itself resembles the structure of natural GABA, also called a GABA analog.
 It is theorized that by mimicking the properties of natural GABA, that is how it can prevent seizures (anticonvulsive agent), and can reduce pain after nerve inflammation or damage related to shingles (herpes zoster).

 No, gabapentin can relieve pain related to nerve damage, but is not classed as a painkiller. gabapentin does create a euphoric sensation in the user, and this effect can resemble that of some other drugs classed as painkillers.

 Though it does have analgesic properties in that it can reduce pain caused by nerve damage, it is not classed as a painkiller and has a different mechanism of action than that of other types of painkillers.

 Is Gabapentin an Opioid/Opiate?

 No, gabapentin is not classed as a narcotic or opioid drug such as morphine or heroin.
 There is a difference in mechanism of action; opiates attach to opioid receptors in the brain and central nervous system whereas gabapentin raises concentrations of GABA in the central nervous system.
 Both of these mechanisms can result in pain reduction, though incidences of addiction to gabapentin are much less frequent than opiates.

-For example, if unwanted symptoms lead to addiction or gabapentin dependence, these can be addressed in ways that address, relieve and even eliminate their root cause.
-There is no need to mechanically require further addictive drugs to numb or mask these unwanted feelings, sensations or pains.
-Many techniques of reducing stress, anxiety and tension can be learned and can lead to personal empowerment in managing these without drugs or prescription medication.
+For example, if unwanted symptoms lead to addiction or gabapentin dependence, these can be addressed in ways that address, and even eliminate their root causes.
+There is no need to mechanically require further addictive drugs to numb or mask these unwanted feelings, sensations, or pains.
+Many techniques of reducing stress, anxiety, and tension can be learned and can lead to personal empowerment in managing these without drugs or prescription medication.

 Addiction responds to a variety of treatment methods which can include: